CD Review: “Decision Day” by Sodom

 Interview: Jeff Waters of Annihilator (1/3)

 I’ve been a fan of Annihilator and Jeff Waters for a number of years by now.
 I don’t remember precisely when I first heard the music, but it must have been just before their self-titled album arrived in 2010.
-It’s safe to say then that I’ve had so ...
+It’s safe to say then that I’ve had some ti ...